Felician of Foligno: Biography

 According to Christian tradition, he was born in Forum Flaminii (present-day San Giovanni Profiamma), on the Via Flaminia, of a Christian family, around 160.
 He was the spiritual student of Pope Eleuterus and evangelized in Foligno, Spello, Bevagna, Assisi, Perugia, Norcia, Plestia, Trevi, and Spoleto.

 He was later consecrated bishop of Foligno by Pope Victor I around 204 (he was the first bishop to receive the pallium as a symbol of his office).
 He ordained Valentine of Terni as a priest.
 His episcopate lasted for more than 50 years; he was one of the first Christian bishops of northern Italy.
 He was arrested at the age of 94 for refusing to sacrifice to the Roman gods during the persecutions of Decius.
+During his imprisonment, one of his disciples, Messalina of Foligno, visited him.
 He was tortured and scourged, and died outside Foligno while being conveyed to Rome for his execution.

-Saint Messalina

-Saint Messalina was a consecrated virgin who had received the religious veil from Felician.
-She cared for him during his imprisonment, and for this she was also arrested and clubbed to death when she refused to sacrifice to the Roman gods.